Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 ```

 ### Labelling Images

-**Comment** Unfinished.
-Need to ask Kevin if I can edit the
-document that he gave me so that it has his name on it and that
-no camera trap images appear on it.

 As per the premise of active learning, the program will ask for
 labels as the model is being trained.
 To do this, it will